JetBrains/ring-ui/README.md

 Clean generated files: `npm run clean`

+## Contributing

+1. Install Yeoman: `npm install yo -g`

+2. Install Ring UI Yeoman generator: `npm install -g generator-ring`.

+3. To add new block, go to components folder and type
+  * For plain js block: `yo ring:plain`
+  * For ReactJS block: `yo ring:jsx`
+  * For AngularJS block: `yo ring:ng`
+  It will ask for block name and then create block folder and files with block skeleton for you.

 ## Building on host project side:

 1. Add JetBrains internal registry to .npmrc in your project folder: